- Location: CPC 464

 - Phone: 937-229-3936

 In addition to his responsibilities at UD Aaron is also an in-demand performing artist.
 He is the Principal Horn of the Dayton Philharmonic, a member of the Dayton Philharmonic brass quintet (Carillon Brass), as well as Principal Horn of the Cincinnati Chamber Orchestra.
-This past summer at the Spectrum Brass Seminar at the Bay View Music Festival in northern Michigan Aaron was an Artist-in-Residence, giving concerts and coaching advanced conservatory students from across the country.
+During the summer Aaron is an Artist-in-Residence with the Spectrum Brass at the Bay View Music Festival in Petoskey, Michigan.
+There, he works with advanced conservatory students from across the country as a coach and private instructor, and he performs brass and wind chamber music all summer.

 Before coming to Dayton, Aaron was the principal horn of the South Bend Symphony for four seasons.
 In South Bend he made his solo debut in 2009, performing Richard Strauss's Horn Concerto Number One.
 He was also a member of the South Bend Symphony woodwind quintet and served on faculty at the Donald A. Dake summer chamber music academy for advanced high school students.
 Aaron also spent four seasons as third horn of the Ann Arbor Symphony, frequently filling in as principal horn.
 He is a regular substitute with the Cincinnati Symphony Orchestra and has also performed extensively with the Grand Rapids Symphony.